ucsdml/ucsdml.github.io/_posts/2020-07-18-capacity-bounded-differential-privacy.markdown

 (it suffices to know $f^\star$ is a positive convex function that passes through the origin.).
 </div>

+This definition looks somewhat scary, but it's really saying what we mean by the informal phrase that differential privacy makes it impossible for an adversary to distinguish $A(X)$ and $A(X')$ with confidence more than
-This gives an alternative interpretation for differential privacy.
-Suppose there is an adversary $h$ who wants to cause more harm when the database is $X$ than when it is $X'$, but all he can see is an output $x$ drawn from either $A(X)$ or $A(X')$.
+$\varepsilon$.
+In the above definition, our adversary is the function $h$ which wants to return a negative number when the database is $X$ and a positive number when it is $X'$, but all he can see is an output $x$ drawn from either $A(X)$ or $A(X')$.
 He may process the output as much as he likes and ultimately decides to cause $h(x)$ harm.